CrookedNumber/pmp_envoy/README.md

 Q. Why is this thing in PHP?
 A. http://www.commitstrip.com/en/2015/01/12/the-right-tool-for-the-right-job/

+Q. Why should I use this particular PMP tool?
+A. There are lots of great tools out there.
+I built envoy because it was something I could easily run locally and tweak.
+More important, it is geared toward developers.
+Thus, the primary emphasis is on pouring out complicated PMP docs into an easily viewable and traversable format (via the invaluable krumo).
+Prettiness, alas, is sacrificed.

 INSTALLATION
 ============
 - This assumes you already have an apache/nginx/etc + PHP environment running on your local box.